 8. Set up data loss prevention policies

-Fundamentally, data loss prevention is a strategy to ensure that your company’s sensitive and protected information does not inadvertently leave the company network—whether it’s accidental or malicious.
+Fundamentally, data loss prevention is a strategy to ensure that your district’s sensitive and protected information does not inadvertently leave the network—whether it’s accidental or malicious.

 9. Enable mobile management

-Everyone in your company uses mobile devices to access company cloud accounts- mainly email, files, and drives.
+Everyone in your school district likely uses mobile devices to access school cloud accounts—mainly email, files, and drives.
 These mobile devices represent more endpoints that need to be secured by IT.
-But, endpoint security isn’t enough in cloud computing.
-When it comes to cloud security, you will also need to configure mobile device policies in your cloud applications.
+But, endpoint security isn’t enough in cloud computing security.
+You will also need to configure mobile device policies in your cloud applications.

 10. Run a security health/score audit

-If your company uses SaaS applications such as G Suite, Office 365, Slack, and others, cloud application security is a critical layer in your cybersecurity architecture.
-Without it, monitoring and controlling behavior happening within your applications is impossible.
-This blind spot creates critical vulnerabilities in your organization’s sensitive information, and financial future.
+If your school district uses SaaS applications such as G Suite and/or Office 365, cloud application security is a critical layer in your cybersecurity infrastructure.
+Without it, monitoring and controlling behavior happening within applications are impossible.
+This blind spot creates critical vulnerabilities in your district stakeholders’ sensitive information and financial futures.